wangdavidsihai/csl-plus/README.md

 # csl-mbg

-Commond object relates to DB and also the confi files for Mybatis. use baomidou as the base mybatis lib
+Common entity object relates to DB and also the confi files for Mybatis. use baomidou as the base mybatis lib

 it is a shared lib, no need import